Beyond Autistic Burnout

 It adds up

-Every time you shed a bit more ableist-NT baggage (from the CAN’T world), you’ll get a bit of your energy back, and can transfer that to building your PLAN life (your autism-and-neurodivergence-positive-life).
+Every time you shed a bit more ableist-NT baggage (from the CAN’T world), you’ll get a bit of your energy back, and can transfer that to building your PLAN world (a positive life for your autism and neurodivergence).

-Over time, your personal insights and these foundational skills will start to create a ripple effect in how you deal with other areas of your life.
+Over time, your personal insights and these foundational skills will create a ripple effect in how you deal with other areas of your life.

 This is how small positive impacts begin to change your entire life for the better.

-And don’t worry, you’ll have support through the process.
+And don’t worry, you’ll have support throughout the process.

 Someone resting a book on their lap while holding a cup of hot chocolate.